 Of his work, Cyrus Cassells writes, “Pardlo is a modern griot and shape-shifter, a Prospero of unforced allusion: an up-for-anything Pardlo poem can deftly evoke sociology, jazz, lofty philosophy, African-American lit, Russian cinema, Greek mythology, European travel, film noir, hip hop, and a host of other topics.”

 Pardlo is the recipient of fellowships from the Guggenheim Foundation, the National Endowment for the Arts, and the New York Foundation for the Arts, among others.
-He is the poetry editor of Virginia Quarterly Review and lives with his family in Brooklyn, New York.
+He is the poetry editor of Virginia Quarterly Review and lives in Brooklyn, New York.

 Digest (Four Way Books, 2014)